 The History of Licorice Root

 Licorice root has been around since the first recorded works of humankind.
 In fact, much of this root was found in the tomb of King Tut.
-Back then, Egyptians saw licorice as a remedy for every ailment.
+Back then, Egyptians saw licorice root as a remedy for every ailment.
 They would seep the root in a tea called “Mai sus.”

 Medicinal Uses of Licorice Root